A row has broken out between a top Scottish architect and a Russian rival over the design of a controversial skyscraper near St Petersburg.

 The letter, signed by 47 architects including chief architect Philip Nikandrov, who also worked for RMJM between 2007 and 2011, said: “We...the design team of architects of The Lakhta Center Project, are writing to express our deep concern, bewilderment and frustration in respect of persistent attempts of the British architectural studio Kettle Collective Ltd in their public presentations, publications and at their website to claim the exclusive authorship of the design of Lakhta Center Phase 1 project.”

 Mr Nikandrov also complained personally in a separate letter about a similar issue relating to the award-winning Evolution Tower in Moscow.

 He added that his personal involvement in the project had continued through Kettle Collective in some work on Phase 2 of the project.
-The wording of his involvement in the project has been changed on the since the letter was published.
+The wording of his involvement in the project is understood to have been changed on the company's website since the letter was published.